-Today’s topic is important for anyone concerned about their blood sugar levels, weight loss, and who wants to avoid getting diabetes or predict it and even reverse it.
+Today’s topic is important for anyone concerned about their blood sugar levels, weight loss, and who wants to avoid serious health problems

-Specifically, it’s about how current blood testing to see if you have “high blood” sugar is actually not very accurate.
+Specifically, it’s about how current blood testing to see if you have a blood sugar problem is actually not very accurate.

 This is personally very important to me as well because it affected my own blood tests a few years ago.